During the Jubilee Year in Rome, you will pass through the 4 Holy Doors located in the 4 major Basilicas.

 Make your way to your local airport, where you will board your overnight flight(s).
 Your meals will be served on board.

-Day 2: Arrive Lourdes
+Day 2: Arrive in Lourdes

 Days 3 & 4: Lourdes

-Over the next two days, you will stay in a small town, nestled within the Pyrenees Mountains.
-During your time in Lourdes, you will pray and meditate in a site of Our Lady’s apparitions.
-Our Lady first appeared to Bernadette in 1858, and announced herself as “The Immaculate Conception”, near the Grotto of Massabielle.
-During the first two apparitions, little Bernadette prayed the Rosary with Our Lady and left without any exchange of words.
-During the following apparitions, Our Lady emphasized God’s love for us, penance, and the necessity of performing acts of penance for sinners.
-Throughout your time in Lourdes, you will have the opportunity to attend Mass at the Grotto, where Our Lady appeared to Bernadette; watch a video presentation that explains in detail, the story of Lourdes; participate with the gesture of the miraculous spring ; Wash your hands, wash your face and drink the water.
-Finish with a short prayer: Our Lady of Lourdes…Pray for us St. Bernadette…Pray for us Oh Mary, conceived without sin, pray for us who have recourse to thee Additionally, you will have the opportunity to experience Christ’s unconditional love, as you meditate upon the “life-size” Stations of the Cross that overlook the Grotto of Massabielle.
-In Lourdes, you will walk in and meditate upon the footsteps of St. Bernadette.
+Over the next two days, you will stay in a small town in the Pyrenees Mountains.
+Lourdes is one of the most famous Marian Apparition sites in the world.
+Our Lady first appeared to Bernadette in 1858 and announced herself as “The Immaculate Conception” near the Grotto of Massabielle.
+During the first two apparitions, little Bernadette prayed the Rosary with Our Lady and left without exchanging words.
+During the following apparitions, Our Lady emphasized God’s love for us and the necessity of performing acts of penance for sinners.
+Throughout your time in Lourdes, you will have the opportunity to attend Mass at the Grotto, where Our Lady appeared to Bernadette.
+Watch a video presentation that explains the story of Lourdes.
+Wash your hands and face in the miraculous spring that has healed many pilgrims.
+Finish with a short prayer: “Our Lady of Lourdes, pray for us.
+St. Bernadette, pray for us.
+O Mary, conceived without sin, pray for us who have recourse to thee.”
+Experience Christ’s unconditional love as you meditate upon the life-size Stations of the Cross that overlook the Grotto of Massabielle.
+In Lourdes, you will walk in the footsteps of St. Bernadette.
 Your group will have the opportunity to see Boly Mill, the birthplace of St. Bernadette, and the “Cachot,” an abandoned prison where Bernadette’s impoverished family lived.
-Each evening following dinner, you will have an opportunity to attend the candlelight procession and the Rosary, before a restful overnight.
+Each evening, following dinner, you can attend the candlelight procession and pray the Rosary before a restful overnight.

 Day 5: Lourdes - Paris - Lisieux (St. Therese - The Little Flower)